draliceviolett/Scriptor-Jekyll-Theme/_posts/2022-04-07-blog-tour-the-shot.md

 date: 2022-04-07
 layout: post
 title: "Blog tour: The Shot by Sarah Sultoon"
-excerpt: "<cite>The Shot</cite> is intense, powerful and thought-provoking."
+excerpt: "<cite>The Shot</cite> is intense, powerful, and thought-provoking."
 featured-image: /images/the-shot.jpg
 ---